pokornyv/SPEpy/README.md

 The DMFT loop is implemented only for the Bethe lattice with semi-elliptic DoS and gives metallic solutions only.
 This code is more a proof of concept than a real DMFT solver, and should be used as that.

 This code is still subject to heavy development and big changes.
 It requires deep knowledge of the method to obtain reasonable results.
-Codes also contain internal switches that allow e.g. to change the level of self-consistency contitions.
+Codes also still contain non-documented internal switches.
 Use only as an example how to implement SPE.
 Code *siam_parquet.py* is yet in early stage of development.

-Code is now tested on python 3.7 with SciPy 1.1.
+Code is now tested on python 3.7 with [SciPy](https://www.scipy.org) 1.1.
 Compatibility with older SciPy versions is not guaranteed.
-Some parts of code use [mpmath](mpmath.org) library to calculate special functions of complex variable and to perform abitrary-precision calculations.
+Some parts of code use [mpmath](http://mpmath.org) library to calculate special functions of complex variable and to perform abitrary-precision calculations.
 Tested with mpmath 1.0.

 SPEpy is a free software distributed under the GPL license.